evolbioinfo/goalign/docs/index.md

 --                                                          | alleles    | Prints the average number of alleles per sites of the alignment
 --                                                          | alphabet   | Prints  the alphabet detected for the alignment --                                                          | char       | Prints frequence of different characters (aa/nt) of the alignment
+--                                                          | gaps       | Prints statistics about gaps for each sequence of the alignment
---                                                          | length     | Prints the length of sequences in the alignment --                                                          | maxchar    | Prints max occurence char for each alignment site --                                                          | nalign     | Prints the number of alignments in the input file (phylip)
+--                                                          | length     | Prints the length of sequences in the alignment --                                                          | mutations  | Prints, for each sequence, the number of mutations compared to a reference sequence
+--                                                          | maxchar    | Prints max occurence char for each alignment site --                                                          | nalign     | Prints the number of alignments in the input file (phylip)
 --                                                          | nseq       | Prints the number of sequences in the alignment